QRC & International Students

 Counselling and Support Services for International Students

-If you have a personal concern or problem, please speak to our Student Relations Manager who can be contacted via Reception, a Term Advisor or student support person.
+If you have a personal concern or problem, please speak to our Student Services Manager who can be contacted via Reception, a tutor or student support person.
 There are many ways we can assist you and you will be referred to someone with the skills and sensitivity to address an issue with you.
 We have confidence in these people and invite them to be with you when needed.

 Getting to Queenstown is easy and for international students, the best way is by domestic or international flights.
 Queenstown is accessible from a number of Australian airports as well as Auckland and Christchurch airports.